About Singingwood Music

 Performing Experience

 An award winning instrumentalist, John has performed since age twelve.
-From his mid-twenties through his mid-thirties he performed extensively, usually three to five times a week.
+From his mid-twenties through mid-thirties he performed extensively, usually three to five times a week.
 John still performs, but less often now — mostly now at private events such as parties and celebrations.

-Lessons for Children and Adults
+Music Lessons for Children and Adults

 John is especially skilled at teaching young children.
 He easily establishes a friendly, encouraging, respectful rapport with kids, no matter if they're shy or energetic.
+He teaches then how to structure their practice, switching between activities anytime they feel bored or frustrated.

 Practice Coach

 In addition to teaching technique and repertoire, John teaches many aspects of musicianship—most importantly practice and study skills.
-Click here for some Practice Tips

 Materials